-- (a) has good knowledge of the political institutions and systems in the Solomon Islands: - (b) has not been convicted of any crime of dishonesty, or any criminal offence that carries a possible penalty of imprisonment for more than six months. - (2) A person is ineligible for appointment as a Commissioner, and a current Commissioner shall be removed from the Commission, if he or she - (a) holds any elected office in the National Parliament, a Provincial Government or Local Government; - (b) is a member of, or is involved in the management of a political party; or - is convicted of any crime of dishonesty or any other criminal offence carrying a maximum possible penalty of more than six months imprisonment; - (3) A Commissioner may resign from the Commission by giving 30 days written notice to the Governor-General.
+- (a) has good knowledge of the political institutions and systems in the Solomon Islands; and - (b) has not been convicted of any crime of dishonesty, or any criminal offence. - (2) A person is ineligible for appointment as a Commissioner, and a current Commissioner shall be removed from the Commission, if he or she - (a) holds any elected office in the National Parliament, a Provincial Government or Local Government; - (b) is a member of, or is involved in the management of a political party; or - (c) is convicted of any crime of dishonesty or any other offence. - (3) A Commissioner may resign from the Commission by giving 30 days written notice to the Governor-General.